Sophomore Year High School Checklist

-Evaluate your course load for the school year
+Evaluate your course load

 - Am I taking the right classes to help prepare for my junior year?